Dreambound

 How much does a Technical Project Manager make?

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for computer and information systems managers, a category that includes technical project managers, was $98,580 in May 2023.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for professionals in roles similar to technical project managers is about $98,580 as of May 2023.
 Salaries in this field can vary widely based on factors such as experience, industry, and location.
-The lowest 10% earned less than $57,500, while the highest 10% earned more than $163,040 per year.
-Technical project managers in high-demand industries or metropolitan areas often see higher salary ranges.
+The lowest 10% earned around $57,500, while the highest 10% earned more than $163,000 per year.
+Technical Project Managers in high-demand industries or metropolitan areas often command higher salaries.
 Additionally, bonuses and benefits can significantly enhance the total compensation package.

 Where do Technical Project Managers Work?